School Board Policy 417 -

 g. incorporate activities in secondary schools that reinforce prevention activities implemented in elementary schools.

-3. Each school may involve families, community sectors (which may include appropriately trained senior citizens), and a variety of drug and violence prevention providers in establishment of clear expectations against violence and illegal use of drugs and appropriate consequences for such acts.
+3. Each school may involve families, community sectors, and a variety of drug and violence prevention providers in establishment of clear expectations against violence and illegal use of drugs and appropriate consequences for such acts.

 4. Each school may disseminate chemical and violence prevention information within the school and to the community.